SargeyWargey/Homoothya/Story/Drafts/Chapter_10.md

 He wrote it down.
 Then he turned the ledger toward me and offered the pen.
 "Sign here."

 The nib felt light in my fingers.
-I had signed government papers before—enlistment forms, discharge documents, land agreements that dissolved like smoke the moment they became inconvenient.
+I had signed government papers before: enlistment forms, discharge documents, land agreements that dissolved like smoke the moment they became inconvenient.
 This signature felt different.
 It was not permission to serve or permission to survive.
 It was a claim.
 A line drawn in ink that said I existed, I counted, my voice would be heard.

 I signed my name.